Apple Intelligence: Genmoji

-Using Apple Intelligence text-to-image models, users can create original "Genmoji" images by typing descriptions.
-Users can pick people in photos and create Genmoji images that resemble them.
-Similarly to emoji, Genmoji can be added inline to text messages, tapbacks, stickers and can be shared in Messages as well in third-party applications as inline messages or as stickers.
+Using Apple Intelligence text-to-image models, users can generate unique "Genmoji" images by typing descriptions (prompting).
+Users can pick people in photos to have Genmoji generate images that resemble them.
+Similarly to emoji, Genmoji can be added inline to text messages, tapbacks, and stickers, and can be shared in Messages as well in third-party applications as inline messages or as stickers.

 Siri overhaul

-Siri, used to be Apple's virtual assistant, has been updated to LLM chatbot, with enhanced capabilities made possible by Apple Intelligence.
-The latest iteration features an updated user interface, improved natural language processing, and the option to interact via text by double tapping the home bar without enabling the feature in the Accessibility menu, or double-clicking the command key on macOS.
-In a later update, Apple Intelligence will add the ability for Siri to use personal context from device activities to answer queries.
+Siri has been updated to use Apple Intelligence's large language foundation models.
+The first iteration of Siri with Apple Intelligence, released as part of iOS 18, features an updated user interface, improved natural language processing, and the option to interact via text by double tapping the home bar without enabling the feature in the Accessibility menu, or double-clicking the command key on macOS.

+At WWDC 2024, Apple stated that Siri would be able use personal context from device activities to answer queries in a future software update.
+After numerous delays, this feature was released in beta as part of Apple's late 2026 OS releases, as part of a wider overhaul of Siri named "Siri AI".

 Mail

 Apple Intelligence adds a feature called Priority Messages to the Mail app, which shows urgent emails such as same-day invitations or boarding passes, with AI generated summaries of the email.
-The Mail app also gains the ability to categorize incoming mail into Primary, Transactions, Updates, and Promotions based on what the email contains, which Apple claims is done all on-device.
+The Mail app also gains the ability to categorize incoming mail into Primary, Transactions, Updates, and Promotions based on what the email contains, which Apple says is done all on-device.

 Photos

 Apple's Photos app includes a feature to create custom memory movies and enhanced search capabilities.
 Users can describe a story, and using Apple Intelligence, Photos selects matching photos, videos, and music.
 Users can also remove distractions in images with the Clean Up tool in the Photos app.
 Apple Intelligence identifies background objects and removes them with a tap, brush, or circle.
 It organizes these into a movie with a narrative arc based on identified themes.
-Additionally, users can search for specific photos or videos by description and/or keyword, and Apple Intelligence can pinpoint particular moments within video clips.
+Additionally, users can search for specific photos or videos by description or keyword, and Apple Intelligence can pinpoint particular moments within video clips.

 Notifications

-Using the Notification Summary feature, Apple Intelligence can summarize notifications from messaging apps and groups of notifications from apps so that users don't have to examine large amounts of notifications.
+Using the Notification Summary feature, Apple Intelligence can summarize notifications from messaging apps and groups of notifications from apps so that users do not have to examine large numbers of notifications.
 A new Reduce Interruptions focus mode silences notifications deemed unimportant while letting important notifications go through.